JanKaczmarkiewicz/teleport-challenge-fe/README.md

 > SAFETY NOTE:
 > In case we will use real DB to store data we should validate input against some kind of query injection (like SQL injection).
-> Each endpoint should be protected against Brute-force/DDoS attack (eg. one host can only use api few times per minute).
-I will not implement that.

 #### GET /folder/\*\*/\*